syed-afzal/docker_nodejs_mongodb/README.md

 #### 4. Commands to Build and Run the Docker image/containes

-We can now navigate to the project directory, open up a terminal window and run
+We can now navigate to the project directory, open up a terminal window and run :

 ```bash
 $ sudo docker-compose up
 ```

 It will start make the image and start the two container one is __Node__ and other is __mongo__.
-If image makes correctly you will see the output like:
+If image makes correctly you will see the output like :

 ```
 app      | > docker_node_mongo_starter@1.0.0 dev /usr/src/app